KOLKATA TEA AUCTION REPORT | Business

 - India

-CTC leaf met with strong demand and 17,48,935 kg of different categories were sold at an average price of Rs 241.02 per kg.
-Around 48.58 percent of the total quantity was sold at above Rs 250 per kg.
-Liquoring Assams witnessed competition around the last levels.
-Few Cachar and plainer Dooars were irregular around last.
-Exporters witnessed some inquiry for bolder broken and fannings.
+There was weak demand for this week's CTC offerings.
+A total of 14,49,960 kg of different categories was sold at an average price of Rs 230.00 per kg.
+Around 44.62 percent of the total quantity was sold at above Rs 250 per kg.

-Orthodox leaf also saw a strong demand during this auction.
-The total sold quantity amounted to 9,76,426 kg which was 93.17 percent of total Orthodox offerings.
-The average price marked was Rs 366.85 per kg and 86.03 percent of the total quantity was sold at the higher price level.
+Liquoring Assam was irregular.
+Mediums saw better inquiries.
+Few Catchers and Dooars were sold at last levels.
+Western India operated on liquoring sorts.
+Hindustan Unilever and TCPL (Tata Consumer Products Ltd) saw better inquiries.
+Exporters remained active on Bolder broken and fannings.

-Well-made whole leaf, broken, and fannings witnessed good competition and sold at fully firm to dearer rates.
-The remainder was sold firm around the last levels.
-CIS observed good support.
+Orthodox teas also witnessed slightly lower demand, which was 9,36,370 kg during the sale.
+The average price remained at Rs 356.74 per kg.
+About 83.61 percent of the total quantity was sold at higher rates.
+The whole leaf and broken was sold at irregularly lower levels.
+The remainder followed a similar trend.
+Browner secondaries were sold lower than last with some withdrawals.
+The Middle East and CIS (Commonwealth of Independent States) showed good support.

-There was a fair demand for Darjeeling teas and 3,664 kg of different categories were sold at an average price of Rs 473.56 per kg.
-Around 43.25 percent of the total quantity was sold above Rs 500 per kg.
-Broken, fanning and second flush teas met with improved demand.
+Weaker demand was marked for this week's Darjeeling leaf.
+A total of 37,777 kg of different quality was sold at an average price of Rs 469.19 per kg.
+Around 39.75 percent of the total quantity was sold at above Rs 500 per kg.
+Second flush teas on offer were firm to occasionally dearer.
+Reprinted teas were sold in line with quality.
+Local support was good and exporters were also active.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)